 Android has more than 2.5 billion active users across almost 200 countries in the world.
 With more than 70% of all mobile devices running on this operating system, it’s easy to see why cybercriminals would target Android users on a regular basis.
-If you’re using Android yourself, it’s crucial to learn how to protect your personal information, like your payment details, address, and identification numbers.
+If you’re using Android yourself, it’s crucial to develop an array of cyber security solutions, as well as consistently protecting hazardous elements like your payment details, address, and identification numbers.
 In this article, we’ll review five ways to improve Android Security.

 1. Only Download Apps from the Play Store